THE UNIVERSITY OF THE THIRD AGE

-Mah Jong 2 is a small friendly group that has again increased its numbers slightly in the past year, but we would like to have one or two more members.
+Mah Jong 2 is a small friendly group that has again increased its numbers and is now playing up to three tables each week.

 Venue: At the home of the co-ordinators, but occasionally at other members’ homes.
 Thursday afternoons from 2pm till 5pm.
 There are no charges.

 We are a friendly and sociable group.
 We meet every Tuesday from 5th Sept 2017 until July 2018.

 Our members enjoy playing cards which give us a challenge.
 We will accept beginners who are willing to learn new games.